sibotian96/TransFusion/README.md

 ## Demos of Human Motion Prediction

-More prediction demos could be found in `./assets`.
+More prediction demos can be found in `./assets`.

 #### Human3.6M -- Walking
 ![](assets/H36M_Walking.gif)